dayvillefire/dayvillefire.org/content/training-center.md

 ## Contact Information

-If you would like to schedule a date at the **Dennis R. Lemery Training Center**, please contact Deputy Chief Todd Wakefield at 860-234-3056.
+If you would like to schedule a date at the **Dennis R. Lemery Training Center**, please contact Kevin Ide at (508) 633-0512.